 Offset Smokers are in a league of their own, and anyone interested in smoking meats should consider trying an offset smoker.

-Consider your budget and try to find a grill that combines good features, build quality, and the cooking space you’ll need.
+Consider your budget and try to find a grill that combines good features, quality, and the cooking space you’ll need.
 All these grills will have different features, and at times some of those features will help with smoke and heat control.